 LifeLock’s Return and Cancellation Terms

 One of the things we like most about LifeLock is their confidence in their service; they really want to get you in the door with their plans and hope you stick around from there.
-LifeLock offers a free 30-day trial on all of their plans, which can be cancelled within 30 days without incurring a charge.
+LifeLock offers a free 30-day trial on all of their plans, which can be canceled within 30 days without incurring a charge.
 The cancellation process is relatively easy and can be done online or over the phone.

 Quick Tip: To sign up for a free trial, you need to enter your payment information.
 If you fail to cancel the subscription before the 30-day trial is over, you’ll be automatically billed after 30 days.